-If you are suffering badly with a toothache or any problems in your mouth, you may well need the help of an emergency dentist.
+If you are suffering badly with a toothache or any problems in your mouth, you may well need the help of a dentist.
 A good emergency dentist will be able to offer treatment to those who need it, ensuring their pain is reduced at least in the short term.

 An emergency dentist will be able to: